bitovi/hatchify/packages/react-rest/README.md

 #### Fetching todos with related users

 To fetch todos with their related users, we need to make a few changes to our `App.tsx`.

 First, we need to update our Todo schema to have a relationship to a user and then create a new User schema.
-Then we need to pass the new Userschema into `createClient` and `hatchifyReactRest`.
-Finally, we update our `useAll` hook to include user data and update our list to print a user name for each todo.

 **✏️ Modify the Todo schema to have a relationships property:**